owenBeresford/extra-panda/README.md

 - TODO: Want to add some CSS tests for crucial UI processes, like z-index.
 - TODO: Make support for win32.
 - TODO: Workout least stupid solution to test-harness needing unit tests, as its not simple code.
 - Am I aware that Vitest supports a GUI mode? [✔].
 It was doing that when I first started using this tool, see [https://vitest.dev/guide/ui.html].
-Unless I read this wrongly, this is just an output driver, not running the modules in the browser.
+Unless I read this feature wrongly, this is just an output driver, not running the modules in the browser.

 </details>
 <details>